 When sending a signal over a distribution channel, the sending process may be suspended even though the signal is supposed to be sent asynchronously.
 This is due to the built in flow control over the channel that has been present more or less for ever.
 When the size of the output buffer for the channel reach the distribution buffer busy limit, processes sending on the channel will be suspended until the size of the buffer shrinks below the limit.
-The size of the limit can be inspected by calling erlang:system\info(dist\busy\limit).
+The size of the limit can be inspected by calling erlang:system_info(dist_buf_busy_limit).
 Since this functionality has been present for so long, it is not possible to remove it, but it is possible to increase the limit to a point where it more or less never is reached using the erl command line argument +zdbbl.
 Note that if you do raise the limit like this, you need to take care of flow control yourself to ensure that you do not get into a situation with excessive memory usage.
+As of OTP 25.3 it is also possible to enable fully asynchronous distributed signaling on a per process level using process_flag(async_dist, Bool).
+Also in this case you need to take care of flow control yourself.